socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ maintenance:repair

-``maintenance:mimetype:update-db`` updates the Nextcloud database and file cache with changed mimetypes found in ``config/mimetypemapping.json``.
+``maintenance:mimetype:update-db`` updates the cyfrSpaces database and file cache with changed mimetypes found in ``config/mimetypemapping.json``.
 Run this command after modifying ``config/mimetypemapping.json``.
 If you change a mimetype, run ``maintenance:mimetype:update-db --repair-filecache`` to apply the